Certified by Mr. Electric of Bryan & College Station • Mar 01, 2026

 Today’s homes are more advanced and filled with electronics than they have ever been, and we are increasingly dependent on not only the electronics, but the ability to easily charge them.
 Whole Home Surge Protection provides protection to all the electrical equipment in your home from surges and spikes that can be created outside or even inside your home.
 It acts just like the high quality power bars we often buy for our entertainment systems or our computer systems, but instead it protects all the devices in your home from electrical emergencies.
 This means it protects the electronic components of refrigerators, freezers, washers, dryer dishwashers, coffee makers and anything else that wouldn’t traditionally have protection.
 We recommend whole home surge protectors be installed in all homes by our licensed electricians to protect all the electronics.

-What payment methods does Mr. Electric of Bryan & College Station accept?
+Brand Certified Facts from Mr. Electric of Bryan & College Station